qlulp/ImageFormatConverter/README.md

 # Overview

 Image Converter is a simple application used to change the size and format of your images.
-The application allows you to manipulate a pair or your hundreds of images.
+The application allows you to manipulate a pair or a hundreds of your images.
 The application has a simple and convenient appearance, the size of the executable file is less than 1 MB.
 The ability to preview the loaded images and, if necessary, delete some of them is included.

 Image Converter allows you to convert images to the following formats
 - BMP